sg-hungry-apps/Offerly/README.md

 TODOs for the future:
 - Create api client project for frontend to use
-- Finish frontend using Blazor
+- Finish frontend using Blazor (didn't upload the frontend project since it wasn't functional)
 - Adding tests, for multiple parts of the project
 - Better validation for requests, as well as their structure
 - Add logging